LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 If no hardware sensor is available or for the generation of test data, the *MRPSimulation* module is available.
 This contains a series of functions that simulate various magnets and their fields.
 The result is a complete *MRPReading* measurement with a wide range of set meta data.

-The example \ref{lst:mrpexample_simulation} illustrated the basic usage.
+The example listing \ref{lst:mrpexample_simulation} illustrated the basic usage.
 Different variations of the *generate_reading* function offers the user additional parameterisation options, such as random polarisation direction or a defined centre-of-gravity vector.
 The data is generated in the background using the *magpylib* [@ortner2020magpylib] library according to the specified parameters.